rebelsky/sams-assorted-musings-reflections/hotel-grinnell.md

 in town, rather than to duplicate existing offerings.
 We'll see how that goes.

 Are there things missing from the hotel?
 Yes.
-There's no pool [8].
+There's no pool.
 I assume that pools are expensive to build and maintain.
 But I'll note that my other favorite destination hotel, the Hotel Pattee, manages to fit in a sauna and large whirlpool instead.
 It would be great to have